hezq06/causal_narrative/README.md

                     # hidden_states[0,insert_position,:] = hidden_states[0,insert_position,:] + torch.randn_like(hidden_states[0,insert_position,:]) * 0.01
 ############## End Edited for causal study 23/08/31 #############
 ```

+Then, run jupyter notebook workspace/notebooks/CausalInferMain.ipynb.
+This file would create two folders of features for high indegree and low indegree each under each task folder of dataset.
+Note that the sampling process to get causal matrix may take hours.

 # Brain fitting
 Using code in workspace/python/brain_score_allsubs.py